cozy/cozy-stack/docs/shared-drives.md

 ### POST /sharings/drives/move

-Move a file or a directory between locations (personal drive and/or shared drives).
+Move or copy a file or a directory between locations (personal drive and/or shared drives).

 Supported flows: